So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #5: The Corner Dog Bed That Makes Your Living Room Look Intentional

-To recreate this setup, you need the Snoozer Luxury Corner Pet Bed in sage gray.
-Pair it with warm honey-toned hardwood flooring underneath and a black metal shelving unit as a backdrop.
-The contrast does all the decorating for you.
+I recreated this setting using the Snoozer Luxury Corner Pet Bed in sage gray, warm honey-toned hardwood flooring, and a black metal shelving unit as the backdrop.
+I just love the contrast. // Decor8.

 📸 Photo credit: Instagram @snoozerpets